 Constipation may not be very easy to identify, especially if you have had it on for a very long time, it starts to feel ‘normal’.
 Identifying it correctly is very important because it is a common reason why people have tears in their anus causing pain, sometimes leading to mucus or blood in poop.

 How do you know it’s constipation?

-Apart from pooping less than three times in a week, constipation has other symptoms.
+Apart from pooping less than three times a week, constipation has other symptoms.
 Here are some:

 - Straining to poop: If you have to regularly strain before you are able to pass feces, you are very likely constipated.

-- Lower tummy pain or discomfort: Sometimes, constipation can present with a vague pain in the abdomen.
+- Lower tummy pain or discomfort: Sometimes, constipation can present with vague pain in the abdomen.

 - Small hard stools: If stools are broken into small pellets or pieces, it could be a sign that you are constipated.
 This could also be associated with a feeling that you haven’t completely emptied your bowel after pooping.